 Elsewhere, we’ve already written about how Capital Gains Tax rules have changed in regards to property.
 Before April 2020, you would have had up to 22 months to calculate, declare and pay CGT to the taxman.

-Since April, you have had to complete a CGT return and pay over the tax within 30 days.
-While most landlords realise that they have to pay Capital Gains Tax on buy to let properties, comparatively few of them know about this rule change.
+Now however, you have had to complete a CGT return and pay over the tax within 60 days.
+While most landlords realise that they have to pay Capital Gains Tax on buy to let properties, comparatively few of them know about this time limit.
 Indeed, the Financial Times reports that there is a lack of awareness among conveyancers, estate agents and people selling property.

 What’s the penalty for not paying CGT on time?

-In the current climate of the COVID-19 pandemic, HMRC is deferring some taxes and being lenient about others.
-However, when it comes to Capital Gains Tax on buy to let and other properties, the taxman seems to be enforcing the rules vigorously.
+Back in the days of the COVID-19 pandemic, HMRC was deferring some taxes and being lenient about others.
+However, when it comes to Capital Gains Tax on buy to let and other properties, the taxman now seems to be enforcing the rules vigorously.

 So what’s the penalty?

-Those are just the late filling penalties.
+Those are just the late filing penalties.
 Late payment attracts its own fines.
 These are set at 5% of the unpaid tax at 30 days, six months and 12 months.

 In short, the longer you leave it, the more you will pay!